-Let me say, I have used Notepad++ for years and have been quite happy, I even had it on my archives list right at the top.
-However, I was looking for something a bit more functional and catered to how I programmed.
-First, it had to be easier on my eyes for those long nights programming and editing, then better syntax highlighting, and couldn’t lose any functionality.
+Let me say, I have used Notepad++ for years and have been quite happy; however, I was looking for something a bit more functional and catered to how I programmed.
+First, it had to be easier on my eyes for those long nights programming and editing, better syntax highlighting, and couldn’t lose any functionality.
 Enter the Github Atom Editor.

-Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
+Atom is a free, open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, embedded Git Control, that was developed by GitHub.
 Atom is a desktop application built using web technologies.
 The editor is without a doubt easier on your eyes and highlighting is second to none for a free editor.
 It also can be used with conjunction with Github, which is the latest way to share projects, code, and pretty much anything regarding projects.
-If you have not heard of Github by now, it’s super popular and companies alike have moved to it to share documentation and code.
+If you have not heard of Github by now, it’s very popular and companies everywhere have moved to it to share documentation and code.

-I have been using it for about 6 months now and have kept notepad++ installed just in case there were any deal breakers, which there have been none.
+I have been using it for about 6 months and have kept Notepad++ installed just in case there were any deal breakers, which there have been none.
 I will note it takes a little longer to load, but nothing offensively long.
 I can set it to load a project directory, for example my website directory, and it makes easy work of editing multiple pages.
-There are tons of add-ons that the community creates, so customization is easy also.
-It has an issue with opening multiple files at once, this is my biggest complaint.
+There are tons of add-ons that the community creates, so customization is easy.
+It has an issue with opening multiple files at once, that is my biggest complaint.
 I feel it should support multiple file drag and drop, and it doesn’t yet.
 I sent the devs a message, so hopefully they will change this in a later build.

-All in all, it’s my new editor and if you are looking to get something better, in my opinion, than Notepad++ look no further.
-It’s now at the top of my program archives list, and until something drastic happens, I doubt it will move from there.
+All in all, it’s my new editor and if you are looking to get something better, in my opinion, than Notepad++, look no further.